watsona22/Note-Taker-Express/README.md

 # Note-Taker-Express
-The purpose of this challenge was to create a command-line application in node using the inquirer package.
-This program was designed to allow users to create a logo 300 x 200px logo that is saved as a svg file.
-The application prompts the user to select a color and shape, provide text for the logo.
-There will also be a test file supported by jest to insure that the application functions as expected.
+The purpose of this challenge was to create a command-line application in node using the express package.
+This program was designed to allow users to save notes to the user interface through the web browser.
+The application uses Express.js back end to save and retrieve note data from a JSON file.
 The project demonstrated the use of node to create a program written in Javascript.

 The acceptance criteria were as follows: